MariannaAtPlay/snake/README.md

 * Click [here](https://arturts.github.io/snake/)

 Followed along the video, with a few differences:
+* Game gets faster the more points you get
 * Snake wraps around the canvas;
 * Food is an object;
 * Snake eating the food works a little bit different (food and snake squares have the same size, only check for same x and y);